SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 To avoid this warning, use one of the supported expression types, or use the [`CommandLineArgumentAttribute.DefaultValue`][] property.
 This warning will not be emitted if the [`CommandLineArgumentAttribute.DefaultValue`][] property is not null, regardless of the initializer.
+It will also not be emitted if the [`CommandLineArgumentAttribute.IncludeDefaultInUsageHelp`][] property is false.

 Note that default values set by property initializers are only shown in the usage help if the [`GeneratedParserAttribute`][] is used.
 When reflection is used, only